Answered By: Eric Howard Last Updated: Jul 30, 2018 Views: 311

-When requesting journal articles, where possible we will provide you with an electronic version of the article using the Secure Electronic Delivery (SED) service from The British Library.
+When requesting journal articles, where possible we will provide you with an electronic version of the article using the On Demand service from The British Library.

-The Document Delivery request form requires you to provide an email address which we pass to The British Library.
-When the SED document is ready for you to download, you will receive an email notification to this address containing a link to the requested material.
+The You want it, we get it request form requires you to provide an email address which we pass to The British Library.
+When the document is ready for you to download via On Demand, you will receive an email notification to this address containing a link to the requested material.

 If the item cannot be provided electronically, a paper copy will be supplied instead.

-- Once the email notification arrives, you will have 14 days to view the material
+- Once the email notification arrives, you will have 30 days to view the material.

 - After this time the link will no longer be live and you will be unable to access the document.

-- Due to copyright regulations, only one copy of the document can be printed and this must be done the first time the document is opened
+- Due to copyright regulations, only one copy of the document can be printed.

-- You can forward the email notification before you open the link but once opened, you will only be able to view the material on that specific PC
+- You can forward the email notification before you open the link, but cannot forward the PDF once downloaded

-- If you do not view the material within 14 days, you will have to request the item again via the Document Delivery Service.
+- If you do not view the material within 30 days, you will have to request the item again via the You want it, we get it service.

 Before printing the document